First generation of video game consoles: History

 As Sanders was a military contractor and not in the business of making and selling commercial electronics, the team approached several cable television industry companies to produce the console, but were unable to find a buyer.
-By January 1969 the team had produced the seventh and final prototype, nicknamed the "Brown Box".
+By January 1969 the team had produced the seventh prototype, nicknamed the "Brown Box".
 After a Sanders patent attorney recommended approaching television manufacturers, they found interest first at RCA and finally at Magnavox, who entered negotiations in July 1969 and signed an agreement in January 1971.
 Magnavox designed the exterior of the machine, and re-engineered some of the internals with consultation from Baer and Harrison; they removed the ability to display color, reduced the number of controller types, and changed the system of selecting games from a dial to separate game cards that modified the console's circuitry when plugged into the console.
 Magnavox named the console the Magnavox Odyssey and announced the system's launch date for September 1972.

 In the late 1960s, Nolan Bushnell saw Spacewar! at Stanford University.
 Spacewar! is a 1962 mainframe game developed by a group of students and employees at the Massachusetts Institute of Technology.
 Bushnell had worked at an amusement park, and felt that an arcade game version of the game would be very popular.
 The high price of computers capable of running the game, however, meant that any such arcade game would not be economically feasible.
 By 1970, however, minicomputers were beginning to come down in price.
 He and his office mate, Ted Dabney, agreed to work together to try and design a prototype of the game.
 By the end of November 1970, the pair had abandoned the project as untenable, as economically feasible computers were not powerful enough.
 Dabney soon thought of a way to manipulate the video signal on the screen without a computer controlling it, and from there Syzygy Engineering came up with the idea of removing the computer altogether and building specialized hardware to handle everything for the game instead.
 Computer Space, the first commercial arcade video game, was released by the pair as Syzygy Engineering through Nutting Associates at the end of 1971 and after its release they incorporated as Atari in the following year and began designing more games.
 Bushnell saw a demonstration of the Odyssey console playing its Table Tennis game in early 1972 and assigned their first employee, Allan Alcorn, to produce an arcade table tennis game.
 The result, Pong, was the first major arcade video game success, and inspired a large number of arcade and dedicated console versions and clones, including Atari's Home Pong in 1975.